Significant-Gravitas/AutoGPT/rnd/autogpt_server/README.md

-# Next Gen AutoGPT
+# AutoGPT Agent Server

-This is a research project into creating the next generation of autogpt, which is an autogpt agent server.
+This is an initial project for creating the next generation of agent execution, which is an AutoGPT agent server.

-The agent server will enable the creation of composite multi-agent system that utilize AutoGPT Agent as its default agent.
+The agent server will enable the creation of composite multi-agent systems that utilize AutoGPT agents and other non-agent components as its primitives.

 ## Setup